scriptotek/simplemarcparser/README.md

  - colon and hyphen trimmed from title (`How to catch a robot rat :` → `How to catch a robot rat`)
  - year is converted to a integer by extracting the first four digit integer found (`c2013` → `2013`, `2009 [i.e. 2008]` → `2009` (not sure about this one..))
+ - `pages` is a numeric value extracted from 300 $a.
+The raw value is stored in `extent`
+ - …